 If the plaintiff alleges that a supervisor personally participated in a constitutional violation, use the instruction shown above.
 If, however, the plaintiff alleges that a subordinate committed a constitutional violation and there is a causal connection between the violation and the supervisor’s wrongful conduct, use Instruction 9.4 (Section 1983 Claim Against Supervisory Defendant in Individual Capacity—Elements and Burden of Proof) and replace “state law” with “federal law.”

 One of the defenses that may be available to a federal official in a Bivens lawsuit is official immunity from actions for damages.
 There are two types of official immunity available as affirmative defenses: absolute and qualified.
 Absolute immunity is often granted to judges, prosecutors, legislators, and the President, so long as they are acting within the scope of their duties.
 Trump v.
-United States, 603 U.S. 593, 614 (2024) (discussing the scope of absolute presidential immunity as within the outer perimeter of his official responsibility).
+United States, 603 U.S. 593, 613-15 (2024) (discussing the scope of absolute presidential immunity as within the outer perimeter of his official responsibility).
 Qualified immunity applies to all other federal officials.
 See Harlow v.
 Fitzgerald, 457 U.S. 800, 807-808 (1982).
 “For purposes of immunity, we have not distinguished actions brought under 42 U.S.C. § 1983 against state officials from Bivens actions brought against federal officials.”
 Antoine v.
 Byers & Anderson, Inc., 508 U.S. 429, 433 n.5 (1993).
-For a discussion of qualified immunity under § 1983, see Comment to Instruction 9.34 (Qualified Immunity).
+For a discussion of qualified immunity under § 1983, see Comment at Instruction 9.41 (Qualified Immunity).

-Revised March 2025
+Revised December 2025